Women in China: Second wives

 This situation has created many social and legal issues.
 Unlike previous generations of arranged marriages, the modern polygamy is more often voluntary.
 Women in China face serious pressures to be married, by family and friends.
 There is a derogatory term for women who are not married by the time they are in their late twenties, sheng nu.

 Education

 Female primary and secondary school enrollment suffered more than male enrollment during the Great Chinese Famine (1958–1961), and in 1961 there was a further sudden decrease.

 As of 2023, Chinese girls receive more schooling on average than boys.
 A number of studies attribute the improvement in girls' schooling to the effects of the one-child policy.
 Gender disparity persisted into the 1990s for tertiary institutions.
 By 2009, however, half of all college students were women.
 China's rate of increase in women's higher education levels has been substantially greater than countries with similar, and some countries with higher, per capita income levels.
 Studies for the years 2000-2009 found that Chinese women had higher financial returns on education than men did, with an 11-12% return per year of schooling compared with 6-7% for men.
+In 2023, 81% of Chinese women aged 19–23 enrolled in universities, colleges, vocational schools, or technical schools, compared to 69.5% of Chinese men.